 Decision Support

-Different Visualization Techniques
+Different visualisation Techniques

-Interactive Visualizations
+Interactive Visualisations

 Techniques such as hover-over tooltips, clickable elements, and filterable controls enhance user engagement and facilitate a deeper understanding of the data.
-Tools like Tableau, Power BI, and D3.js offer robust capabilities for creating interactive visualizations that provide a more immersive analytics experience.
+Tools like Tableau, Power BI, and D3.js offer robust capabilities for creating interactive visualisations that provide a more immersive analytics experience.

 Heatmaps and Tree Maps

-Tree maps and heatmaps are effective techniques for visualizing large datasets and identifying patterns or anomalies.
+Tree maps and heatmaps are effective techniques for visualising large datasets and identifying patterns or anomalies.
 Heatmaps use colour gradients to represent data values, with warmer colours indicating higher values and cooler colours indicating lower values.

 Tree maps, on the other hand, display hierarchical data structures using nested rectangles, with the size and colour of each rectangle representing different attributes of the data.
 These techniques are particularly useful for exploring spatial relationships, such as geographic distributions or market segmentation.

-Network Visualizations
+Network Visualisations

-Geospatial Visualizations
+Geospatial Visualisations

-Time-Series Visualizations
+Time-Series Visualisations

-3D Visualizations
+3D Visualisations

 Text and Sentiment Analysis

-These two techniques are used to analyze unstructured textual data, such as customer reviews, social media posts, or news articles.
+These two techniques are used to analyse unstructured textual data, such as customer reviews, social media posts, or news articles.
 Text mining algorithms extract key insights from text data, such as sentiment polarity, topic modelling, and keyword extraction.

-Advanced Data Visualization in Action: Real-World Examples
+Advanced Data visualisation in Action: Real-World Examples

 Fraud Detection